crate/crate-operator/utils/dc_util/README.md

 **UPDATE**: With the new persistent logging feature (see "Persistent Logging" section below), dc_util now logs to both STDOUT and a persistent file (`/resource/heapdump/dc_util.log` by default), making hook debugging much easier!

-Legacy note: Previously, you could not see PreStop hook log output as it wasn't logged to STDOUT where you would expect them.
+Legacy note: Previously, you could not see PreStop hook log output as it wasn't logged to STDOUT where you would expect it.

 ```
 bash-5.2# ./dc_util-linux-amd64 -min-availability PRIMARIES -timeout 120s